deslunes/vite-plugin-tailwind-attributify/README.md

 [Icemourne](https://github.com/Ice-mourne), who helped me a lot.
 We transitioned from a Svelte function to a Svelte preprocessor to a Vite plugin.
 I don't have much experience with JS/TS; I would still be trying to achieve that with a JavaScript function that runs at runtime if he hadn't helped me.
 Thanks a lot.

+[UNOCSS](https://unocss.dev/), which is an alternative to Tailwind that has an Attributify mode.
+I tried it, it's great.
+The keyword "Attributify" is obviously taken from them.
+It's an awesome project, very ambitious with great devtools.

 # What has to be done / Roadmap

 - Cleanup the package.json, tailwind is not even in the list of the dependencies...